-We are pleased and proud to present the next stage of The Q in Penrith.
-Having begun its life as a Lunchtime Theatre at Circular Quay in 1963, The Q has since takes many forms.
+We are pleased and proud to present the next stage of Q Theatre in Penrith.
+Having begun its life as a Lunchtime Theatre at Circular Quay in 1963, Q Theatre has since takes many forms.
 Now, as one of the country’s longest running regional theatres, it is an important part of Australia’s theatrical history and a cultural cornerstone in the heart of Penrith.

-The Q in Penrith began in 1977 as an intimate 120 seat theatre in the old Railway Institute building followed by a larger 270 seat venue in 1983.
-Today, The Q is a 378 seat purpose built theatre constructed as part of the redevelopment in 2005 of The Joan Sutherland Performing Arts Centre.
-As of 2007, with the merger of The Q, The Joan and Penrith Regional Gallery into one local not for profit arts organization (Penrith Performing & Visual Arts), The Q is an ongoing program that forms part of an organization dedicated to cultural organization dedicated to cultural innovation, education, presentation and development in the Penrith Valley area.
+Q Theatre in Penrith began in 1977 as an intimate 120 seat theatre in the old Railway Institute building followed by a larger 270 seat venue in 1983.
+Today, Q Theatre is a 378 seat purpose built theatre constructed as part of the redevelopment in 2005 of The Joan Sutherland Performing Arts Centre.
+As of 2007, with the merger of Q Theatre, The Joan and Penrith Regional Gallery into one local not for profit arts organization (Penrith Performing & Visual Arts), Q Theatre is an ongoing program that forms part of an organization dedicated to cultural organization dedicated to cultural innovation, education, presentation and development in the Penrith Valley area.

 The Q Theatre Company began its life in 1963 with a prolific lunchtime program at the AMP Theatrette at Circular Quay in Sydney.
 But increasing difficulties in the 1970s (such as a shortage of fresh short plays for lunchtime performances, changing audience demographics and a rapidly rising rent-bill for the venue) led to a reassessment of its policies and aims.